lix-it/api-examples/README.md

 ```

 # How to use the examples
+This repository is organised into two streams, `guides` and `use cases`.
+The `guides` stream demonstrates how to use the Lix API to query the capabilities of the API using simple scripts.
+The `use cases` stream demonstrates how to use the Lix API to query the API for specific use cases, like people enrichment, company finding, or lead generation at scale.

+All the scripts assume you are running them from the root directory of the project.

+## Running guides
+Guides are simple scripts that demonstrate how to use the Lix API to query the capabilities of the API.

+The `examples/guides` package contains the code to query the Lix API.
+All the responses will be saved to the /data directory.

+## Running use cases
+Use cases store the data in a database and have associated scripts to export the data to a CSV file.

-This repository is organised into two components, the `examples` package and the `export` package.
-The `examples` package contains the code to query the Lix API and the `export` package contains example code to export the results from the SQLite database to a CSV file.
+The `examples/use_cases` package contains the code to query the Lix API and save the data into an SQLite database.
+The `examples/use_cases/export` package contains example code to export the results from the SQLite database to a CSV file.

 1. Run the migrate command on the script you want to use.
 This will create the database and tables as an SQLite file in the root directory of the project.
 2. Load the input data into the SQLite database.
 3. Run the export command on the script you want to use.
 This will export the data from the SQLite database to a CSV file.

-## Loading data
+### Loading data
 To load the data into the SQLite database you will need to run the import script.
 This changes with each script.
 For each script you will need to ensure that you have a file with the correct layout

 You can also load the data into the SQLite table yourself: